 Great Sand Dunes National Park

 A popular summer camping spot, you may have overlooked the Great Sand Dunes as a winter camping destination.
 This area of the high country tends to be a little warmer than the other winter camping destinations on our list.
 Hike on the dunes or snowshoe or ski the nearby mountains.
 The campground is usually packed in summer, but you can have your pick of sites in winter and even take advantage of a winterized restroom.
-This link includes a video of the region in winter sure to entice you.

 Winter Camping: Final Thoughts